 In 2019, 35.7 million people relied on the Supplemental Nutrition Assistance Program (SNAP) to eat, according to the Annie E. Casey Foundation, but enrollment had been steadily declining since 2013.
 That trend went out the window when the pandemic reversed the tide and swelled the rolls of America’s largest food-security program to 41.5 million in 2021.

-In 2022, applications are up again, but this time around, inflation and rising prices are to blame.
+In 2022, applications were up again, but this time around, inflation and rising prices were to blame.

 The USDA has standards for two income categories: gross income and net income.
 Most families have to meet the limit thresholds for both to qualify for benefits.
 Gross income is “a household’s total, non-excluded income, before any deductions have been made,” according to the USDA.
 Net income is “gross income minus allowable deductions.”

 Deductions include things such as qualifying medical or dependent care expenses.

 For the purposes of SNAP, it’s important to note that income includes not just wages and other earned income, but unearned income like Supplemental Security Income (SSI) and veterans, disability and death benefits.

 Some households that receive SSI or Temporary Assistance for Needy Families (TANF) benefits might automatically qualify for SNAP because they’ve already been vetted for entry into a means-tested program.

 Take Our Poll: Do You Think AI Will Replace Your Job?